 As you drive along the North Otago coast, you’ll notice that the beach is littered with huge impossibly-spherical rocks.
 Called the Moeraki Boulders, these unusual formations can be as much as two metres in height, looking like they’ve been scattered on the beach by a huge hand in the sky.
 Māori legend has it that the boulders are gourds that were washed ashore after the Araiteuru voyaging canoe was wrecked on the cliffs as it reached New Zealand.
 However you think they got there, the boulders make for stunning viewing, especially when the tide is surging around them.

 Pink Water of Lake Hillier – Australia

 Bubble gum pink isn’t a colour that occurs often in nature, but Lake Hillier in Australia is that exact shade, as though someone has dissolved a giant bath bomb.
-It is in fact a high concentration of algae in the water that gives the lake its distinctive hue, which contrasts starkly with the green and blue landscape around it.
-It’s best seen from the air, so book yourself a helicopter or airplane ride and marvel at this amazing natural wonder.
+It is, in fact, a high concentration of algae in the water that gives the lake its distinctive hue, which contrasts starkly with the green and blue landscape around it.
+It’s best seen from the air, so book yourself a helicopter or aeroplane ride and marvel at this amazing natural wonder.

 If you want to see one of these beautiful natural phenomena for yourself, why not do so as part of a relaxing Cruise1st Australia cruise deal?
 Browse the full collection online, or call our friendly sales team on 1300 857 345.